 Hohenzollern Castle is another one of the best castles in Germany that you’ll recognise straight away.
 It’s truly beautiful.

-Now, one of the best parts of the castles is that it’s a great view on the lead up to the castle itself.
-Plus, when you’re in the castle itself, you’re right atop a Mount Hohenzollern with amazing views of the Swabian Alps.
+Now, one of the best parts of the castles is that it’s a great view on the lead-up to the castle itself.
+Plus, when you’re in the castle itself, you’re right atop Mount Hohenzollern with amazing views of the Swabian Alps.